 Analysts and analysts alone create intelligence.
 Although technological marvels assist analysts by cataloging and presenting data, information, and evidence in new ways, they do not do analysis.
-To be most effective, analysts need an overarching, reflective framework to add structured reasoning to sound, intuitive thinking.
-"Critical thinking" provides such a framework and goes further, positively influencing the entire intelligence analysis process.
+To be most effective, analysts need an overarching, re?ective framework to add structured reasoning to sound, intuitive thinking.
+“Critical thinking” provides such a framework and goes further, positively in?uencing the entire intelligence analysis process.
 Analysts who adopt critical thinking stand to improve their analyses.

 Do you know your biases?
 Do you know those of your teammates?
 Does bias show up in your analysis and writing?